Prajwal115/Death-Note-Anime-/README.md

 # Death-Note-Anime-
 Death Note Anime fanmade site.
+All the information used and pictures used are just for educational purposes only.
+Credits of Information and Images belong to respective owners.
 This Website is Created By Prajwal of CLass XA, AFGJI THIS REPOSITORY IS ONLY TO VIEW CODE.
 TO VIEW THE OUTPUT GO TO http://innovativechallenger.co.in/ As PHP needs a server to Run check out the http://innovativechallenger.co.in/